Atomitat

 Atomitat (1962) was an underground bunker-home in Plainview, Texas, designed by architect Jay Swayze.
 The name of the home came from the combination of the words "atomic" and "habitat".
 It was the first home in the U.S. to meet civil defense specifications for a nuclear shelter.

 History

 Architect Jay Swayze stated that the idea for the Atomitat was born when he attended a civil defense discussion on fallout shelters.
 The home completed in 1962 and it was designed during the cold war when Americans feared nuclear war.
 Swayze said that the Atomitat was designed to be an atomic habitat which met the civil defense specifications.
-It was the first underground home to meet their specifications as a nuclear shelter.
-The civil defense put out a series of films in the 1950s and they stated that a shelter 3 feet below the earth would give the occupants, "...virtually complete protection from lethal radiation".
 The cost of the furnished Atomitat with two vehicles was estimated to be $135,000.
 The Swayze's also stated that because the Atomitat home was secure against damaging weather, their home insurance rate was about 87.5% less than the rate of an above ground home.

 In 1967 the Atomitat was featured in a U.S. Information Agency propaganda film.
 The film was part of a series showing scenes of American life, and it would be shown in Arab countries.